-The Committee's meeting in July 2022 considered and approved a compensation package for a new executive Director, Victor Gapare.
-At its meeting in August 2022, the Committee considered current trends in compensation, executive benchmarking and performance management as presented by Deloitte and at its meeting in December 2022 reviewed a number of critical elements around compensation, policy and trends in the market, performance of the executive and the business and the expected annual cash incentive turnouts as well as a review of the Committee's work plan for 2023.
-The Committee also performed a year-end review of NEOs against key performance indicators.
-The Committee resolved to apply a moderate increase of 3.5% to executive base compensation given the current levels compared to market.
+At its meeting in February 2023 the Compensation Committee approved fixed pay increases for NEOs and staff of 3.5% and postponed discussion of short-term incentives and the making of Awards in order to align with the publication of annual results (as mentioned above).
+The Committee's meeting in March 2023 considered and recommended payment of short-term incentives for 2023.
+At its meeting in August 2023, the Committee considered changes to the compensation policy (principally to broaden it from application to only executives to all staff, to reflect the Committee's role as custodian of compensation governance for the business), current trends in compensation, executive benchmarking, pay and incentives and performance management as presented by Deloitte and at its meeting in December 2023 reviewed the performance of the executives and the business, incentives for the following year and the expected annual cash incentive turnouts, the Committee's work plan for 2024, fixed pay increases and nonexecutive director compensation (which was resolved to be recommended to the Board to increase from \$90,000 per annum to \$105,000 per annum for non-executive directors and, for the chairperson of the Board, \$135,000 respectively).
+The Committee resolved at the meeting to apply a moderate increase of 3% to executive base compensation given the current levels compared to market.
 These base compensation levels will be revisited from time to time to ensure continued competitiveness within the market.
 The Committee was supported throughout the year by Deloitte who were the independent adviser to the Compensation Committee.
 The advice provided was objective and unbiased.